Jracon/hello-world/README.md

 # hello-world

-Something the guide made me do.
+Just a repository the guide made me do.

+Well I am possibly human, like chocolate and really hate school.